 A review concluded that two grams of plant sterols a day leads to an 8-10% reduction in LDL cholesterol.

 The type of fat the plant sterols are mixed with is important.
-A meta-analysis of 32 randomised control trials, involving around 2,100 people, found bigger reductions in total cholesterol (a mix of good and bad types) and LDL cholesterol when plant sterols were added to margarines or spreads derived from canola or rapeseed oil, rather than sunflower or soybean oil.
+A meta-analysis of 32 randomised control trials, involving around 2,100 people, found bigger reductions in total cholesterol (a mix of good and bad types) and LDL when plant sterols were added to margarines or spreads derived from canola or rapeseed oil, rather than sunflower or soybean oil.

 3. Eat nuts

 Nuts are high in protein and fat, but the amounts of polyunsaturated, monounsaturated and saturated fat vary.
 In a review of 25 intervention trials, eating approximately 67g of nuts a day (about half a cup) led to a 5.1% reduction in total cholesterol and 7.4% for LDL.